-Even with everything above, sometimes things happen which cause an increase in ammonia, nitrates, or a change in water pH which you just cannot control.
+Even with everything above, sometimes things happen which cause an increase in ammonia, nitrites, or a change in water pH which you just cannot control.
 The best way to handle this is to regularly monitor water quality with test kits, taking note of substance levels each month.
-If ammonia is spiking is could be beneficial bacteria levels have taken a plunge, so supplementing more bacteria more may be required.
-If water pH has changed there could be a pollutant entering your pond, such as an airborne pesticide, so adding activated carbon can help remove this pollutant.
+If ammonia is spiking it could be beneficial bacteria levels have taken a plunge, so supplementing more bacteria more may be required.
+If water pH has changed there could be a pollutant entering your pond, such as an airborne pesticide, so adding activated carbon can help bind and remove this pollutant.

 Keeping on top of water condition and working to prevent a problem before it can effect your fish is the best method of safe fish keeping.
 As soon as you notice an issue, work to resolve it before it can take hold!